Aird Lab

 3) What are the consequences of bidirectional cell cycle and metabolism programs on intrinsic and extrinsic signaling?

-The Aird lab is currently funded by a R37 MERIT, multiple R01s from the NIH/NCI, and Investigator Initiated Research Award from the DoD Ovarian Cancer Research Program, and multiple internal funds.
-Trainees in the lab are funded by the Ovarian Cancer SPORE (Buj), NIH T32 (Cole), DoD (Tangudu), the Ovarian Cancer Research Alliance (Uboveja), and the HERA Foundation (Uboveja).
+The Aird lab is currently funded by a R37 MERIT, multiple R01s from the NIH/NCI, an Investigator Initiated Research Award from the DoD Ovarian Cancer Research Program, a Partnering PI Award from the DoD Research Program, and internal Wistar Institute funds.

-Previous funders include: the American Cancer Society, W. W. Smith Charitable Trust, DoD Ovarian Cancer Research Program, Penn State Cancer Institute, the Sandy Rollman Ovarian Cancer.
-Prior trainee funders: the HERA Foundation (Tangudu), Melanoma Research Foundation (Buj), Foundation, NCI [R00 and F31 (Dahl and Leon)], and a Penn State Cancer Institute Postdoctoral Fellowship (Buj).
+Previous funders include: the American Cancer Society, NCI R00, W. W. Smith Charitable Trust, DoD Ovarian Cancer Research Program, Penn State Cancer Institute, the Sandy Rollman Ovarian Cancer, UPMC Hillman Cancer Center and University of Pittsburgh, Pitt Melanoma SPORE.
+Prior trainee funders: NCI, NIGMS, Pitt Ovarian SPORE, the HERA Ovarian Cancer Foundation, Melanoma Research Foundation, the Magee Women’s Research Institute, and the Penn State Cancer Institute.

 Watch here or read here to learn more about what we do!